-All of the above EAA have to be a student's normal way of working with evidence provided by staff working with the student.
+All of the above EAA have to be a student's normal way of working with evidence provided by staff working with the student and the voice of the student expressing their own preferences.

 3. Staff roles in determining and managing EAA